wickedchicken/blarg/README.md

 Librato Metrics and AdSense can be enabled by adding the appropriate auth code to the configuration file.

+Blarg is still in its infancy, but is functional.
+Check it out!

 <!---
 vim:tw=80
 -->